lortza/rocapapeltijeras/README.md

     $ pry

-Or install it yourself as:
+Run it by requiring the gem:

     $ require 'rocapapeltijeras'